 If Tent City was Glastonbury’s equivalent of a nightmare council estate, then Ariadne’s neighbourhood in the Tipi Field was Kingston-Upon-Thames - plush, palatial, almost entirely self-sufficient.
 Even the mud was somehow more refined, the beat of the African drum, which seemed to go on forever, somehow less obtrusive.
 For sure, Ariadne’s tipi was the top of the Glastonbury property ladder, an entire Dark Age away from the stinking hovels of Tent City.

-Ariadne was the Greek Goddess of labyrinths, mazes, and paths.
-And this Ariadne had recently laid out this wonderfully elaborate fire labyrinth in the Sacred Field, just below the stone circle.
+If you were to look up ‘Ariadne’ on Wikipedia it would tell you that she was the Greek Goddess of labyrinths, mazes, and paths.
+Ariadne had recently laid out this wonderfully elaborate fire labyrinth in the Sacred Field, just below the stone circle.
 In past years this had proved a massive hit with the monged-out masses, who had found themselves ankle deep in a sea of gentle flame trying to reach the centre; a great way to centre yourself and get in touch with some truly deep stuff.
-This was what the Sacred Field was all about - a place to escape the hustle and bustle of the main drag, and earth the crazy circuitry of indulgent living.
+This was what the Sacred Field was all about - a place to escape the hustle and bustle of the main drag and earth the crazy circuitry of indulgent living.

 Only this year’s labyrinth had proved a bit of a wash out, it’s carefully laid out avenues of straw impossible to light, the monged-out masses ankle deep in mud, trying to reach the fence for a piss.
 So, a terribly disappointed Ariadne had retreated to her tipi with her fellow light beings, Nick, who was in a band called Solar Warrior, and Star.